JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_use_hooks.md

 ### Save parameters

-[BSON.jl](https://github.com/JuliaIO/BSON.jl) is recommended to save the parameters of a policy.
+[JLD2.jl](https://github.com/JuliaIO/JLD2.jl) is recommended to save the parameters of a policy.

 ```@repl how_to_use_hooks
 using ReinforcementLearning
-using BSON
+using JLD2

 env = RandomWalk1D()
 ns, na = length(state_space(env)), length(action_space(env))